This is personal for us.

 The net effect:

 The keyword there is "modulate".
 Not boost or reduce.
+So after injury (a form of stress), CBD calmed anxiety and pain sensitivity by supporting serotonin when low.

 Check out CBD versus SSRI's for serotonin to understand why this is so important.